 Are there any safety precautions that I should be taking or planning around physical records?

 Please continue to care for your records in the usual way.
 However, if you have any specific treatment concerns, please email our Government Help Point and we will work with you on a case by case basis.

 What is the impact to the Freedom of Information service and The National Archives’ Section 66 responsibilities?

-We are continuing to accept Freedom of Information service has continued to operate during the various lockdowns and building closures but depending on the nature of the enquiry (e.g. archival closed records) our response may continue to be delayed.
-Processing of FOI requests for our archival collections will be slower than normal – the main limitation on our service and ability to address requests relates to restricted access to the physical collection during this time, due to on site COVID-secure workplace measures.
+The Freedom of Information service has continued to operate during the various lockdowns and building closures but depending on the type of the enquiry (e.g. archival closed records) our response may continue to be delayed.
+Processing of FOI requests for our archival collections will be slower than normal – the main limitation on our service and ability to address requests relates to ongoing restricted access to the physical collection during this time, due to on site COVID-secure workplace measures.

 Further information from the Information Commissioner and the Scottish Information Commissioner on COVID-19 can be found at: